Balsamic Grilled Vegetables use the best summer produce to make a sweet, tangy vegetable side dish with the fire-roasted taste of the grill!

 - A few turns of fresh cracked pepper

-- 2 sweet bell peppers (red, orange, or yellow)
+- 2 sweet bell peppers (red, orange, or yellow), sliced

-- 1 small onion (I prefer red, but anything works)
+- 1 small onion (I prefer red, but anything works), sliced thin

-- 2 additional Tablespoons high quality balsamic vinegar or balsamic reduction
+- 2 additional Tablespoons high quality balsamic vinegar or balsamic reduction, if desired

 - In a measuring cup, whisk together all of the marinade ingredients until well combined.
 Season to taste with salt and pepper.
 Pour the marinade over the vegetables and allow to sit for at least 15 minutes or place in the fridge and marinate several hours.